naybyal/naybyal/README.md

-# 👋 Hi, I'm Nabiel
+# 👋 Greetings!
+I'm Nabiel.

-Hey there!
-I'm Nabiel – an **indiehacker** and a **solopreneur**, who loves building apps that are not only functional but also efficient and scalable.
-Whether it's diving into low-level system programming, building clean APIs, or optimizing performance, I enjoy every bit of the challenge.
-Nothing beats the thrill of seeing a well-crafted solution work seamlessly in the real world!
+## About Me

+• Independent software developer and solopreneur building scalable, efficient applications
+• Skilled in full-stack development with strong control over both frontend and backend systems
+• Works comfortably at low levels of the stack, with a focus on performance and system design
+• Oversees the complete product lifecycle, from concept and architecture to deployment and iteration

 ## Tech Stack
 <img src="https://github.com/devicons/devicon/blob/1119b9f84c0290e0f0b38982099a2bd027a48bf1/icons/c/c-original.svg" title="C++" alt="C++" width="32" height="32"/>&nbsp;